 Now, because of the law passed last year, Brandon is protected from this kind of discrimination.
-But passing the #TransLawMA also emboldened anti-transgender forces, who have succeeded in placing a measure on the 2018 ballot that, if passed, would repeal these critical non-discrimination protections.
+But passing the #TransLawMA also emboldened anti-transgender forces, who have succeeded in placing a measure on the ballot this November that, if passed, would repeal these critical nondiscrimination protections.

 That could mean Brandon goes back to living in fear.
-At last year’s hearing, Brandon told legislators he worried what would happen to him if other students found out he was transgender.
+At the legislative hearing in 2016, Brandon told legislators he worried what would happen to him if other students found out he was transgender.